WestDRI/wgpages/content/pythonhpc.md

 print("Time in seconds:", round(end-start,3))
 ```

-1. On 8 cores on my laptop this takes 2.007s, i.e. we run two batches in parallel on (most likely) 8 and 2
+1. On 8 cores this takes 2.007 seconds: in the 1st second we run 8 `sleep(1)` calls in parallel, and the 2nd
-   cores, respectively, each taking a second.
-1. On the training cluster it probes the number of physically available cores (not equal to the number of CPU
-   cores inside our job) and launches the same number of tasks, likely switching between multiple tasks per
-   core.
+   second we run the remaining 2 calls in parallel.
+1. On 4 cores this takes 3.005 seconds: running batches of 4 + 4 + 2 calls.

 How do we parallelize the slow series with parallel `map()`?
 One idea is to create a function to process each
 of the $10^8$ terms and use `map()` to apply it to each term.
 Here is the serial version of this code: